Government / International Co-operation

 The conservation of our wild Atlantic salmon is only one of the many challenges Ireland faces in protecting its biodiversity generally.
 There is a tendency to rely on each state agency and authority to look after its own patch without recognising sufficiently the overlapping and often competing interests involved.
 Current institutional arrangements split over at least four government departments and a multitude of agencies is inadequate to the task and needs substantial reform.
 In SWIRL’s opinion all agencies with responsibility for biodiversity protection need to be brought under the aegis of one government department and a clear mission spelled out for its operation.

-The problem is well illustrated by the National Biodiversity Plan 2017-2021 compiled and published by the Department of Culture, Heritage and the Gaeltacht and reported on annually by the Department.
-Target 6 of this Plan states the following:
+The problem is well illustrated by the National Biodiversity Plan 2023-2030 compiled and published by the National Parks and Wildlife Service.

 Worthy enough objectives but there are no mechanisms in place across government to actually make it happen and each department pursues its own policy and management practices.